Fraser-Parker Foundation

 Application Success Factors

 Since the Fraser-Parker Foundation does not accept unsolicited applications, traditional application success factors do not apply.
-However, organizations that might potentially be considered for support should note:
+However, organisations that might potentially be considered for support should note:

 Foundation's Giving Pattern:

-- Relationship-based: The foundation supports "organizations that are traditionally supported by the family," indicating a preference for long-term philanthropic relationships rather than one-time grants
+- Relationship-based: The foundation supports "organisations that are traditionally supported by the family," indicating a preference for long-term philanthropic relationships rather than one-time grants

 - Arts and education focus: These two sectors represent the core of the foundation's philanthropic interests

-- Geographic concentration: Strong preference for Atlanta-area organizations, with selective support in New York and Rochester, PA
+- Geographic concentration: Strong preference for Atlanta-area organisations, with selective support in New York and Rochester, PA

 - Substantial grant sizes: With a median grant of $100,000 and average of $203,500, the foundation makes meaningful, significant investments rather than small grants